space-wizards/docs/src/en/space-station-14/combat/proposals/gun-overhaul.md

 What if I wanted to implement a shotgun with a chamber?
 I am encouraged to code a `ChamberBallisticAmmoProvider` component that has a chamber much like `ChamberMagazineAmmoProvider`, except that it takes bullets from an internal magazine instead of an external one.
 How about a Remington 1858 revolver with a detaching cylinder?
 You would have to code a `MagazineRevolverAmmoProvider` too.

 Instead AmmoProviders can be redesigned to be hierarchical, where a `Gun` checks for a `Chamber`, `Magazine` and then `BallisticAmmoProvider` or `RevolverAmmoProvider`.
-A `Chamber` would then check for everything lower down the list etc. This would simplify the number of components `Gun` uses to load itself, and chamber behaviours can be extended to future AmmoProvider component types.
+A `Chamber` would then check for everything lower down the list etc, and use existing cycling behaviours to load a bullet into the chamber.
+This would simplify the number of components `Gun` uses to load itself, and chamber behaviours can be extended to future AmmoProvider component types.

 ![Untitled Diagram(2)](https://github.com/WarMechanic/gunnery/assets/69510347/61c13709-87a4-4cf7-a03a-3af3d9bbfd99)